jaibhasin/resume-ranker/README.md

 For each call made to gemini, its prompt was written by Antigravity (under my supervision)

 Used Antigravity for testing and debugging

+Process :
+1. get resumes from user using CLI
+2. extract all the text from resume
+3. We have unstructred data now, which we need to get in structured format.
+We use gemini(temp=0) to get data in json format using pydantic schema
+4. Then apply the scoring logic to get score for each resume